apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 ==============  ============================================  ====================================================================
-**type**                                                      The component type name, needs to be ``http`` **port**        --                                            The port the source should bind to. handler         ``org.apache.flume.source.http.JSONHandler``  The FQCN of the handler class. handler.*       --                                            Config parameters for the handler selector.type   replicating                                   replicating or multiplexing
+**type**                                                      The component type name, needs to be ``http`` **port**        --                                            The port the source should bind to. bind            0.0.0.0                                       The hostname or IP address to listen on handler         ``org.apache.flume.source.http.JSONHandler``  The FQCN of the handler class. handler.*       --                                            Config parameters for the handler selector.type   replicating                                   replicating or multiplexing